intra-uterine contraceptive device

 Dr Cook will ask you to lie on your back and she will insert a speculum into your vagina (similar to a Pap smear).
 Dr Cook will then clean the cervix with a special solution.
 The cervix is gently dilated.
 Following this the intra-uterine contraceptive device is inserted.
 This procedure takes about 4 minutes.

 Most women will experience minor pelvic cramps for about 24 hours.
 Panadol alone is enough to control the cramps.
 There may be light bleeding for a few days.
 It is advisable that you avoid intercourse, tampons, baths and swimming for 48 hours to minimise the risk of infection.

 If for whatever reason, you are not satisfied with the intra-uterine contraceptive device, it can be easily removed.The intra-uterine contraceptive device is effective for 5 years.

 Potential Side Effects of IUD’s

 Some women will experience extreme dizziness at the time of insertion (vaso-vagal response).
 This will pass after a few minutes

 Most women find their first period is a lot lighter but can continue a lot longer

 Most women will experience irregular bleeding or spotting for the first 3-6 months.
 This has generally resolved after 6 weeks.

 In the long term, 95% of women will find menstruation is a lot lighter and less painful.
-30% of women will not have any periods as long as the Mirena is in.
+30% of women will not have any periods as long as the intra-uterine contraceptive device is in.